frappe/frappe_docs/frappe_docs/www/docs/user/en/python-api/routing-and-rendering.md

 Learn more about [API requests](/docs/user/en/api/rest) and [Static Files](/docs/user/en/basics/static-assets) in detail.

-Request Preprocessing
+## Request pre-processing

-> TODO: A few things happen before these routing rules are triggered.
+A few things happen before the routing rules are triggered.
 These include preprocessing the request initializing the recorder and the rate limiter.

 ## Website Router